STORM-IRIT/Radium-Engine/Docs/rendering.md

 Here is a summary of all the draw calls
 #### 1. Depth, ambient color and "deferred info" pass
 This pass
 *   only concerns opaque objects AND opaque fragment on transparent objects.
-It is used to, mainly to fill in the Z-buffer, allowing to activate early z-test for next passes since the depth buffer is already filled.
+It is used to, mainly to fill in the Z-buffer, allowing to activate early z-test for next passes since the depth buffer is already filled,
-* initialize the color buffer by computing e.g. the ambient color for each object.
+*   initialize the color buffer by computing e.g. the ambient color for each object,
 *   generate several pictures of the scene allowing to implement compositing effects later :
-* saves the world-space normals for each object.
+    *   saves the world-space normals for each object,
-  * saves the "Diffuse" aspect of the object
+    *   saves the "Diffuse" aspect of the object,
-  * saves the "Specular" aspect of the object
+    *   saves the "Specular" aspect of the object.

 In this pass, each ``RenderObject``is drawn with the ``RenderTechnique::Z_PREPASS`` argument so that the corresponding shader will be activated before draw call. (``ro->render( params, renderData, RenderTechnique::Z_PREPASS );``)